 The campus has comprehensive and well-established grievance systems in place.
-The Office of Equal Opportunity and Diversity investigates grievances alleging discrimination and administers the Sexual Harassment Policy and Procedures and the Grievance Policy and Procedures.
+The Office of Equal Opportunity investigates grievances alleging discrimination and administers the Sexual Harassment Policy and Procedures and the Grievance Policy and Procedures.
 The Ombuds Office provides another avenue to ensure the fair and equitable resolution of concerns.
 Union contracts also contain grievance procedures that may be applicable.
 For additional information, refer to the Action Steps Flow Chart.

 Hate crimes are against the law.
 It is the policy of the UMass Police Department to safeguard the state and federal rights of all individuals irrespective of their race, religion, ethnicity, handicap, sexual orientation, and gender and to treat seriously any acts or threats of violence, property damage, harassment, intimidation, or other crimes that infringe upon these rights.
 Hate crimes are viewed seriously by the UMass Police Department and will be given high priority.
 The UMass Police Department (UMPD) will use every necessary resource rapidly and decisively to ensure your safety, identify the perpetrators, arrest them, and take vigorous enforcement action.
 Visit the UMPD website for more information.

 Native American Graves Protection and Repatriation Act (NAGPRA)